areThereAnyUserNamesLeft/context-practice/readme.md

 # Context Practice

-I've been using contexts in go for about 12 months now and I'm only now realising how they should be used for cancelations.
+I've been passing around contexts in go for about 12 months now and I'm only just realising how they should be used for cancelations and crude identifiers.

-Here are some excersises I've done to get my head around it
+These are some excersises I've done to help get my head around it.